openactive/2018-20.openactive.io/getting-started.md

 <h2 class="sub-heading-two">Who Uses OpenActive?</h2>
 <div class="two">

 #### Booking Systems
-Search our list of OpenActive enabled system, to find the activity providers already benefiting from our initiative.
+Search our list of booking systems to see if they are already benefiting from our initiative.

 [Enabled Booking Systems]( {{ site.baseurl }}{% link booking-engines.md %}){:class="button-primary" }